 Placental shelves detected in early second-trimester are tho...

-Placental site trophoblastic tumour (PSTT) is a rare and one of the least common (~ 0.2% 7) forms of gestational trophoblastic disease (GTD).
+Placental site trophoblastic tumour (PSTT) is rare and one of the least common (~ 0.2% 7) forms of the gestational trophoblastic disease (GTD).

 Placental surface cysts are often related to cystic change in an area of subchorionic fibrin.
 They can be variable in size.